Updated April 2020.

-Okay, so I just got done telling you no more pads, and I’m telling you to pack pantyliners.
+Okay, so I just got done telling you no more pads, and now I’m telling you to pack pantyliners.
 But only as needed.
-It gets a little messy “down there,” especially when fasten seatbelt sign stays on too long and turbulence takes its toll.
-Especially when you go straight from work to an overnight flight to exploring a new city all within 24 hours!
-Especially when you just have to wear the same undies two days in a row.
-Things happen, so I tend to use a pantyliner if I know it’ll be a long day… or two!
+It gets a little messy “down there,” especially when fasten seatbelt sign stays on too long and turbulence takes its toll; especially when you go straight from work to an overnight flight to exploring a new city all within 24 hours; especially when you just have to wear the same undies two days in a row.
+Things happen, so I sometimes use a pantyliner if I know it’ll be a long day… or two!

 Does your sweat smell worse when you travel?
 Mine does, and I’m not too proud to admit it!
 You’d think I’d be cool, calm, and collected about travel with as often as I’m on the go, but truth be told, I’m an anxious traveler.
 Well, I’m an anxious person, really.

-It’s no secret that stress sweat smells worse than regular sweat, and it’s becoming less and less a secret that some of the ingredients in regular deodorant may cause medical problems like breast cancer and Alzheimer’s disease.
-Since both of my grandmothers died from one or the other of those, I made it my mission to find an effective natural deodorant.
+It’s no secret that stress sweat smells worse than regular sweat, and it’s becoming less and less a secret that some of the ingredients in regular deodorant may cause medical problems like breast cancer and Alzheimer’s disease, which both run in my family.
+Because of that, I made it my mission to find an actually effective natural deodorant.

 After three years of searching, multiple brands, and a year of stress-testing one brand in particular, I finally decided that Native Deodorant is the best!
 Even my husband has switched over to it, and he literally sweats more than any person I have ever known.
 It doesn’t keep you from sweating, but it does keep your sweat from stinking, and you can even get a custom scent that is unique to you!